Gift wrapping is not only fun but important. Transform your gifts for friends with unique wrapping.

 To wrap things up (pun intended), I’m sharing a DIY idea that involves romantically-looking ruffles made of tissue paper.

-All you need to make these cute ruffles is colorful tissue like this, scissors, large needle, string, and tape to adhere it to the gifts.
+All you need to make these cute ruffles is colorful tissue like this, scissors, a large needle, string, and tape to adhere it to the gifts.

 Which of these wrapping ideas did you like best?
 How will you be decorating your Christmas gifts this year?